StefDia/StefDia/README.md

 - *Java*
 - *C#*

- I currently work as a *QA Software Tester* where I do automation Testing in Cypress
+ I currently work as a *QA Software Tester*